 Poetry Definition - A True Description and Explanation

-Everyone seems to have their own description of what poetry is.
-Even if you ask a famous poet, he/she will probably give a different explanation than another.
+Everyone seems to have their own description of what it is.
+Even if you ask three different poets, they will all give a different explanation than the others.
 However, there are always some similarities between definitions.

 A poem is more than rhyming.
 In fact, poetry doesn't even have to rhyme.
-The main ingredients are movement and sound.
-These two things along with feeling make up what the definition of poetry is.
+The main ingredients are movement and sound (although even that can be debated).
+These two things along with "feeling" make up a somewhat dysfunctional definition of what poetry is.

 Definition of Poetry